adrianjhpc/uknnss-benchmark-ior_mdtest/README.mdtest.UKNNSS.md

   be changed for each level of concurrency.
 * `-d /scratch` - the directory in which this test should be run.  **This must be an absolute path.**
-* `-N` - Node offset for each separate phase of the test.
-This parameter must equal 1 to ensure each phase is completed on a separate node.
+* `-N` - Process (Rank) offset for each separate phase of the test.
+This parameter must equal the number of processes/tests per node to ensure each phase is completed on a separate node.
 * `-u` - toggle directory sharing.
 If `-u` is absent, then all MPI processes act on a shared directory.
 If `-u` is present, then each MPI process acts on its own directory.